tychen742/dataSciencePy/syllabus.md

 ### Required Texts

-There is no required text book for this class.
+There is no required textbook for this class.

 All needed material is openly available on the course website.
 If you are interested in additional reading on the topics we are covering I highly